-This is how I would describe my interior on a lonely night I experienced during my travels.
+This is how I would describe my interior on a lonely night during my travels.
 I finished an intense video project at the cultural center of my friend at Camino de Santiago in Spain.
-I walked a couple of days.
+I walked for a couple of days.
 I met incredible people.
 Inspiring conversations changed my view.
 A whole trip full of life-changing events came to an end (If I find the time I will write about it on uliquitous.com).

-Heavy boulders tumbling down my body.
-Suddenly there an imaginary force is errecting my spine.
+Heavy boulders are tumbling down my body.
+Suddenly there is an imaginary force errecting my spine.
 An invisible connection is linking me between the ground and the sky.
 And there it was: This gap between me and my thoughts.
 For the very first time I could literally see my thoughts vanishing in front of me.
 The flame of the candle burnt them.

 When the time was right I came back to reality.
 I felt refreshed and relieved.
 I was looking forward for a good nights sleep.
 All I could say was “Thank you.”
 I checked the time.
 45 minutes had passed.
 I didn’t set any alarm.